The MRes Education is aimed at people who wish to develop practical, high-level experience of research methods in educational settings.

 The programme aims to:

 Over six taught units (120 credit points) the programme covers both quantitative and qualitative approaches and explores a range of methodologies, theoretical frameworks and creative ways of addressing research problems.
-The MSc Educational Research helps you to select and apply a mix of methods in order to carry out a short educational research project of your choice, which is presented as a dissertation (60 credit points).
+The MRes Education helps you to select and apply a mix of methods in order to carry out a short educational research project of your choice, which is presented as a dissertation (60 credit points).

 Applying to Bristol